 - Is there an annual or lifetime dollar limit on the benefits the plan will pay?

-- Will the plan pay for my care if I move out of the geographic area where I live now?
+- Will the plan pay for my care if I move out of the geographic area or state where I live now?

 - If I move, will I be required to change plans or is it optional?